 Methacrylic Acid (a.k.a.
-MAA) is an organic compound in the carboxylic acid class.
-It is a viscous, colorless liquid, with an acrid unpleasant odor.
-MAA can be found naturally in chamomile oil, however, its industrial production began in the 1930s and currently is mainly used as a precursor to its esters, most notably methyl methacrylate (MMA) and poly(methyl methacrylate) (PMMA).
+MAA) is an organic compound in the carboxylic acid class, a viscous, colorless liquid, with an acrid unpleasant odor.
+MAA can be found naturally in chamomile oil, and its industrial production began in the 1930s.
+Currently, it is mainly used as a precursor to its esters, most notably methyl methacrylate (MMA) and poly(methyl methacrylate) (PMMA).

 Intratec offers professional, easy-to-understand reports examining Methacrylic Acid production.
 Each study describes an industrial plant, including main process units and site infrastructure, and presents an independent analysis of capital and operating costs.
 All reports are based on the most recent economic data available (Q2 2019).

 You can find below reports focused on Methacrylic Acid production processes currently offered by Intratec.
 If none of the off-the-shelf reports listed below fits your needs, you can request a bespoke report tailored to your needs, for as low as USD 2,900!